-Notice of petition for determination of preemption; request for comments.
+Notice of petition for determination of preemption; reopening of the comment period.

 Start Further Info

 Mr. Charles Medalen, Regulatory and Legislative Affairs Division, Federal Motor Carrier Safety Administration, 1200 New Jersey Avenue SE, Washington, DC 20590 0001; by email at email@example.com, or by telephone at 202-366-1354.
 If you have questions on viewing or submitting material to the docket, contact Docket Services, telephone (202) 366-9826.